nils-s/z-camp-2022-application/docs/index.md

 ## What's this about? <a name="intro"></a>

-Zühlke Camp is a yearly 4-day workshop/hackathon/nerd-fest where you spend time with your team in a nice place, learning new stuff you're interested in :)
+Zühlke Camp is a yearly 4-day workshop/hackathon/nerd-fest where you spend time with your team in a nice place, learning new stuff you're interested in :smiley:

 The Alice team's camp in 2022 took place in mid-June, in [La Tour-de-Peilz :world_map:](https://www.google.com/maps/place/La+Tour-de-Peilz/@46.4502073,6.8640008,14.5z).